 • Over 50 set of decorative ornaments, borders, and initials

-• A good collection of Chinese types in both traditional and simplifed scripts
+• 8 thousand Chinese types in both traditional and simplified scripts

 • A collection of letterpress type specimens and course books on letterpress